May 31, 2025

 Nutrition -- Sugar

 How much is too much?
 Like fat, we again get this business of less than 6 percent of your daily calories.
-But this quickly gets translated into 9 teaspoons for men (about 150 calories).
-Of course this all depends who you talk to.
+But this quickly gets translated into 9 teaspoons for men (about 150 calories) given a daily 2500 calorie diet.
+Of course this all depends who you talk to, and some use 8 percent as the guideline.

 A gram of sugar yields 4 calories.
 So the 150 calorie limit for men (the limit for women is 100) would be 37.5 grams.
 A nice round number.
 If you want to talk teaspoons, a teaspoon (a level teaspoon that is) is 4 grams or 16 calories.